NASA Mandated To Send Potato Farmers To Mars In 2033 With A $19.5B Incentive

 Last week “Congress passed a huge funding bill that gives NASA $19.5 billion for space exploration.”

 The bill, sponsored by Senator Ted Cruz, is awaiting presidential approval.
-According to TechSpot, the bill is looking to give NASA the relevance that it once had.
+The bill is looking to give NASA the relevance that it once had.

 “The bill authorizes NASA programs like the Space Station, deep space exploration, and asteroid redirect missions for 2017,” TechSpot said.